 Hence, governments have a vested interest to prevent the failure of banks, which is achieved partly by limiting the amount of risk that banks may acquire.
 While deposit insurance protects depositors against losses, it doesn't prevent bank failures, which can still have a devastating effect on the economy.
 The government tries to prevent bank failures and losses to depositors by strictly regulating the financial system and by close supervision and detailed bank examinations.
 Banks are required to maintain deposit insurance, minimum capital requirements, and to restrict their holdings to less riskier assets, such as government bonds.
 Moreover, banks must adhere to standard accounting procedures and disclose certain information that may affect their viability.

 The first step in regulating banks is that they must obtain a charter, since no bank can open for business without first obtaining a bank charter, either from the state or from the federal government.
 State banks must get their charter from the state banking authority; national banks must get their charter from the Comptroller of the Currency.
-The bank charter determines to some extent who the regulators of the new bank will be, and what specific rules and regulations will apply to them.
-However, there are regulations that apply to all banks to ensure their solvency, including what assets it can own, and the minimum amount of capital that a bank must maintain.
+The bank charter somewhat determines who the regulators of the new bank will be, and what specific rules and regulations will apply to them.
+However, there are regulations that apply to all banks to ensure their solvency, including what assets it can own, and the minimum capital that a bank must maintain.
 Banks are also required periodically to file financial reports.

 Regulators of Depository Institutions